inkdropapp/docs-old/src/pages/manual/plugin-for-mobile.md

 But there are some limitations.
 As the above section mentioned, you can only extend Markdown renderer with plugin.

-There is [`inkdrop` global variable](/reference/environment) which provides only the following prooperties:
+There is [`inkdrop` global variable](/reference/environment) which provides only the following properties:

 - [commands](/reference/command-registry)
 - [config](/reference/config) - Read only